Aliases for TERT Gene

 GeneCards Summary for TERT Gene

 TERT (Telomerase Reverse Transcriptase) is a Protein Coding gene.
-Diseases associated with TERT include Pulmonary Fibrosis And/Or Bone Marrow Failure, Telomere-Related, 1 and Dyskeratosis Congenita, Autosomal Dominant 2.
+Diseases associated with TERT include Dyskeratosis Congenita, Autosomal Dominant 2 and Pulmonary Fibrosis And/Or Bone Marrow Failure, Telomere-Related, 1.
 Among its related pathways are 14-3-3 and Regulation of BAD Activity and Regulation of Wnt-mediated beta catenin signaling and target gene transcription.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and tRNA binding.